Duckworth Lewis Calculator

 This calculation is not as simple as you might think, as it's affected by human nature.
 We use an algorithm called the Duckworth Lewis method to take into account how aggressive the teams will play, depending on the resources available to them.
 We will explain how the Duckworth Lewis method works, based on when in play the interruption happens.

-You'll find a full set of instructions and some examples ways of how to the calculator, so there's no need to be confused by the Duckworth Lewis method anymore.
+You'll find a full set of instructions and some examples of ways of how the calculator works, so there's no need to be confused by the Duckworth Lewis method anymore.

 What problem does the Duckworth Lewis method attempt to solve?
 DLS explained

 Both teams get 50 overs each in which to score as many runs as possible in regular one-day cricket while not losing more than ten wickets.
 Everything is OK, as long as the sun continues to shine.
 But oh no!
 It's started to rain 🌧 The players come off the field, and the covers go on.
 Everyone waits until it stops raining, and the ground is dry enough to play on again.
 But a couple of hours have gone by, and the sun is setting soon.

 The organizers decide to cut the number of overs of the second innings to avoid playing in the dark.
 But how many runs does the chasing team now need to win the match?
 It's not their fault that the match was interrupted. 🤔

 💡 An over in cricket consists of six balls bowled to the batting side.
 Only legal balls are counted – wides, no-balls, etc., don't count.

 One way to solve the problem is to cut the run target in direct proportion to the number of overs available.
 So if Team 1 scores 200 runs from 50 overs and Team 2 is given 25 overs, merely using the run rate per over would say that they only need 101 runs to win.